ArchLars/archtutorial/README.md

 # it's usually the first key left of backspace.
 For Norwegian/Nordic keyboard that's: \.
 loadkeys no-latin1

-# Verify UEFI firmware, write it out and if it says that at the end there
+# Verify UEFI firmware, write it all out including && and echo.
+# It's just going to be a bunch of random variables that's confusing, however...
-# then ur good
+#
+# If it says the quote at the end there then you are good.
 ls /sys/firmware/efi/efivars && echo "UEFI firmware detected"

 # Sync system clock